 Video analytics can also give additional insight, enabling teachers to know which students viewed a video and where viewership may have dropped off, which helps identify areas for closer review during class time.

-If you’re an instructor or school administrator looking to make the flip, download our free white paper, So You’ve Decided to Flip Your Classroom.
+If you’re an instructor or school administrator looking to make the flip, download our free white paper, The Practical Guide To Flipping Your Classroom.
 In it, we take a deeper look into the evolution of the flipped classroom and discuss the technical details you’ll need to consider before making your first flip.